Alimony

 Modifying alimony

-Regardless of whether a party's retirement is foreseeable, the party's retirement is a substantial material change in circumstances that is subject to a petition to modify alimony, unless the divorce decree expressly states otherwise.
+A party's retirement is a substantial material change in circumstances for a petition to modify alimony, unless the divorce decree clearly says that retirement is not a substantial material change in circumstances.

-For more information, see our page on Modification of a Divorce Decree.
+For more information on modifying alimony, see our page on Modification of a Divorce Decree.

 Enforcing alimony